TheArtfulBodger/Thing-Downloader/doc/guides/user.rst

 .. thumbnail:: ./user/configuration-ii.png

-    You can set configuraton variables by entering the form and pressing submit.
+    You can set configuration variables by entering the form and pressing submit.

-To set configuraton variables you enter the form and pressing submit.
+To set configuration variables you enter the form and pressing submit.
 You can also add non-required variables by pressing on the "add new" bar to reveal the form.

 Once a plugin is configured, the "Load Jobs" button may be pressed